 SLO Classical Academy emerged from a dream of offering a distinctive educational alternative that both brings students and parents together and satisfies the longing for a quality education.
-Following a dream, Lisa Lewis and Susie Theule opened the doors to the Classical Academy on fall of 2005.
+Following a dream, Lisa Lewis and Susie Theule opened the doors to the Classical Academy in the fall of 2005.
 A seasoned educator, Lisa dreamed of offering an educational option that reflected her beliefs about what a solid, engaging education offers.
 A perennial student and a parent of three (now four!), Susie dreamed of an education for her children that encouraged a passion for learning, that was meaningful and rich, and prepared her children for life.
 Together, they opened the school with 27 children grades Kindergarten - 6th grade in four homes in 2005 and has grown to over 240 students grades Kindergarten-High School, serving families from all over the Central Coast.

 We began the school with our signature Hybrid Program.
 In this program, the school plans a full week of rich, quality instruction.
 Students attend class with qualified, dynamic teachers two days a week, and follow the plans laid out by the school at home the other three days a week.
 Although the school provides a full plan, there is room to individualize for families at home given their family dynamics and student learning styles.
 We have two tracks in our hybrid program – students that attend class Mondays and Wednesdays, and those that attend Tuesdays and Thursdays.
 We have remained committed to this approach to education, believing and witnessing time and time again that parents are essential in the educational life of students, and that the educational life always occurs beyond the classroom.
 Our families frequently describe this program as "life changing."